drumadrian/gameday2.0/README.md

 ## Summary

-The goal of this project is to quickly populate real-time dashboards This project used OpenSearch Dashboards and Amazon CloudWatch Dashboards
+The goal of this project is to populate real-time dashboards with streaming data.
+This project uses OpenSearch Dashboards and Amazon CloudWatch Dashboards

 ![diagram](gameday20.gif)